MCamp859/hello-world/quantization-aware-training-and-inference.md

 Keep only one `deployment_*.yaml` file in the `qat/templates` folder to deploy just one inference application.

-*  For Onnxruntime with OpenVINO-EP, use `deployment_onnx.yaml` file.
-Model format acceptable is .onnx

-*  For Huggingface API  with OpenVINO™ runtime, use `deployment_optimum.yaml`.
+*  For Huggingface API  with OpenVINO™ Intel, use `deployment_optimum.yaml`.
    Model format acceptable is pytorch or IR.xml

 *  For OpenVINO™ model server, use `deployment_ovms.yaml`.
 Model format acceptable is IR.xml

+*  For Optimum ONNX Runtime with OpenVINO-EP use `deployment_onnx.yaml` file.
+Model format acceptable is .onnx

 To run inference, use the following commands: